What to Serve with Thanksgiving Turkey: The Best Sides for Smoked or Roasted Turkey

 Conclusion

-What to Serve with Thanksgiving Turkey (Smoked or Roasted) really comes down to balance: rich and light, creamy and crunchy, traditional and fun.
-Smoked turkey loves BBQ-inspired sides like jalapeño cornbread, smoked mac and cheese, and roasted veggies finished with quality olive oil or Wagyu tallow.
-Roasted turkey feels at home next to classic mashed potatoes, stuffing, green bean casserole, and soft rolls.
-Both benefit from bright touches like cranberry sauce, crisp salads, and pickles to keep the plate from feeling too heavy.
+What to Serve with Thanksgiving Turkey (Smoked or Roasted) really comes down to balance: rich and light, creamy and crunchy, traditional and BBQ-inspired.
+Smoked turkey loves sides like jalapeño cornbread, smoked mac and cheese, baked beans, potato salad, slaw, and roasted veggies finished with quality olive oil or Wagyu tallow.
+Roasted turkey feels at home next to classic mashed potatoes, stuffing, green bean casserole, sweet potatoes, soft rolls, cranberry sauce, and gravy.

-Start by building a core menu of 4–6 sides, then layer in one or two BBQ-style dishes if you’re cooking on a smoker and want the whole meal to reflect that live-fire flavor.
-Use proven brines, rubs, and tools from the Thanksgiving Day Picks collection to simplify prep and keep your turkey juicy, safe, and easy to carve.
-Whether your bird comes off a pellet grill in Rogers, a ceramic cooker in Bentonville, or an oven in Fayetteville, the right mix of sides, sauces, breads, and desserts will turn it into a Thanksgiving feast people remember—and one you’ll actually enjoy cooking.
+Start by building a core menu of 4 to 6 sides, then layer in one or two BBQ-style dishes if you’re cooking on a smoker and want the whole meal to reflect that live-fire flavor.
+Use proven brines, BBQ rubs, and tools from the Thanksgiving Day Picks collection to simplify prep and keep your turkey juicy, safe, and easy to carve.
+Whether your bird comes off a pellet grill in Rogers, a ceramic cooker in Bentonville, or an oven in Fayetteville, the right mix of sides, sauces, breads, and desserts will turn it into a Thanksgiving feast people remember and one you’ll actually enjoy cooking.

 Visit Us at our Retail Store or Online BBQ Store